AdrianY1997/adriany1997/README.md

 Frontend developer with solid backend knowledge.
 I build modern interfaces using Next.js and Tailwind CSS, as well as vanilla HTML, CSS, and JavaScript.
 Comfortable working with Node.js, MySQL, PHP, and Linux servers (Nginx, PM2).
-Currently focused on real-time systems and web analytics.

 Always learning and improving.